Jenolan Karst Conservation Reserve

 Get driving directions

 Access to Jenolan on Jenolan Caves Road (5-Mile Road) is closed indefinitely.
 The only access is via Edith Road (2-Mile Road).
+This road is suitable for standard vehicles only.
+There is no access to Jenolan for caravans, trailers or any vehicle longer than a 12-seat minibus.

 - Travel west on the M4, which becomes the Great Western Highway at the foot of the mountains.